How to Choose a Hub

 Aqara M3 vs M200

-The Aqara M3 Hub and the Aqara M200 Hub are both Matter Controllers with IR-based aircon control — so on paper, they cover the same ground.
+The Aqara M3 Hub and the Aqara M200 Hub are both Matter Controllers with IR-based aircon control – and both exposes the aircon on multiple platforms, including Apple Home and Google.
+On paper, they cover the same ground.
 The meaningful differences come down to scale, connectivity, and future-proofing ceiling.

 Aqara M3 vs M100

 Surprisingly close on protocol support — both the M100 and M3 are Zigbee hubs, Thread Border Routers, and Matter Controllers.
-The $200 price gap is explained by everything the M3 adds on top: IR aircon control, a 95dB speaker, PoE, and a device cap of 127+127 vs the M100’s 20+20.
+The $200 price gap is explained by everything the M3 adds on top: IR aircon control, a 95dB speaker, PoE, the Edge and Hub Cluster resilience features, and a device cap of up to 127 devices vs the M100’s 20+20.

 For a secondary hub in a spare room, or a small flat with no aircon control needs, the M100 is exceptional value.
 As a primary hub for a full home setup, the M3’s features earn their premium.